Taro: Culinary

-Taro is a food staple in African, Oceanic and South Asian cultures.
+Taro is a food staple in various African, Asian and Oceanic cultures.

 People usually consume its edible corm and leaves.
 The corms, which have a light purple color due to phenolic pigments, are roasted, baked or boiled.
 The natural sugars give a sweet, nutty flavor.
 The starch is easily digestible, and since the grains are fine and small it is often used for baby food.

-In its raw form, the plant is toxic due to the presence of calcium oxalate, and the presence of needle-shaped raphides in the plant cells.
+In its raw form, the plant is toxic to pets and humans, due to the presence of calcium oxalate and the presence of needle-shaped raphides in the plant cells.
 However, the toxin can be minimized and the tuber rendered palatable by cooking, or by steeping in cold water overnight.

 Corms of the small, round variety are peeled and boiled, then sold either frozen, bagged in their own liquids, or canned.

 Oceania

 Cook Islands

 Taro is the pre-eminent crop of the Cook Islands and surpasses all other crops in terms of land area devoted to production.
 The prominence of the crop there has led it to be a staple of the population's diet.
 Taro is grown across the country, but the method of cultivation depends on the nature of the island it is grown on.
 Taro also plays an important role in the country's export trade.
 The root is eaten boiled, as is standard across Polynesia.
 Taro leaves are also eaten, cooked with coconut milk, onion, and meat or fish.